Your St. Petersburg Alimony Lawyer: Answers To Your Divorce and Family Law Questions

 However, if it is determined that alimony is valid, then your alimony lawyer can argue for what type of alimony can be provided based on the circumstances.

-Temporary alimony may be awarded to a spouse during the divorce proceedings.
-Temporary alimony ends when a judgment is issued.
+This type of alimony may be awarded to a spouse during the divorce proceedings.
+As a result, temporary alimony ends when a judgment is issued.
 Another alimony decision may be awarded at that time.

 This type of alimony may be granted to an ex-spouse in order to allow them to pursue career training or professional education after a divorce.
 In order to receive rehabilitative alimony, a detailed plan must be presented to the courts outlining the path to be taken along with a completion date.
 An alimony lawyer can help guide you on completing this plan.